Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/README.md

        ACPCore.lifecyclePause()
    }
    ```

-      NOTE: If you are using `UISceneDelegate`, then you should use the `sceneDidEnterBackground` delegate method as follows:
+      In iOS 13 and later, for a scene-based application, use the `UISceneDelegate`'s `sceneDidEnterBackground` method as follows:
    ```swift
    func sceneDidEnterBackground(_ scene: UIScene) {
         ACPCore.lifecyclePause()